Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 We have found it easier to disentagle persistence from wisps when F090W or F115W are observed first in a visit, so that the persistence has decayed away before the wisp-affected F150W and F200W bands are observed.

 We now turn to rarer problems.
 The second half of one pointing (observation 30) of the Medium Prime mosaic in GOODS-S had to be skipped due to an on-board issue unrelated to our program.
 There was not enough time in the observing window (constrained by the spectroscopic coordinated parallel) to try again.
 Fortunately, this pointing is at the edge of the mosaic.
 The first half of this same pointing had its LW data badly contaminated by a glowing short circuit in the NIRSpec MSA.
-We will repeat this entire pointing in October 2023 to complete the 6-dither coverage.
+We repeated this entire pointing in October 2023 to complete the 6-dither coverage; this means that the SW data in this pointing is 50\% longer than normal.

 One half of another pointing (observation 25, first 4 dither sequences) was also affected by the NIRSpec glowing short \citep{rawle22}.
 In this case, because the location of the field was favorable to access in a different way in the year 2 observing, we opted not to repeat this imaging location but instead combine the NIRSpec re-do with another pointing.